Tamilselvanum Thaniyar Anjalum

-It was inspired from David Koepp's 2012 Hollywood film Premium Rush.
-It was also simultaneously shot in Telugu as Courier Boy Kalyan.
-However, The Telugu version was released in September 2015, after financial issues for the film were solved earlier than for the Tamil version.
-Production began in 2012, but delays meant that the film only had a theatrical release during 2016.
-The film was released on 5 August 2016 and received mixed reviews from critics.
+Tamilselvanum Thaniyar Anjalum, inspired by the 2012 American film Premium Rush, was simultaneously shot in Telugu as Courier Boy Kalyan.
+However, the Telugu version was released in September 2015, after financial issues for the film were solved earlier than for the Tamil version.
+Despite production beginning in 2012, the film was released only on 5 August 2016.
+It received mixed reviews, and failed at the box office.

 Plot

-Tamilselvan is a college dropout, who does all small jobs, but becomes disinterested.
+Tamilselvan is a college drop-out, who does all small jobs, but becomes disinterested.
 Soon, Tamil moves to Chennai and stays at his uncle AC Shakthivel's house to land in a satisfying profession.
 His friend Nasar, a courier boy, asks him to deliver a packet at a Khadi shop, where he meets Kavya and falls in love with her, where he becomes a courier boy in order to visit Kavya everyday.

 Meanwhile, Arun is a high-profile doctor, who forms a team to smuggle stem cells from pregnant women and makes them to take a medicine, which induces abortion.
 However, a ward boy named Manikandan finds about the smuggling operation when he overhears a conversation between Arun and his colleague.
 Manikandan couriers all the details to a social activist Sathyamoorthy in Chennai.
-When Arun learns that that the package is to be transported, he kills Manikandan and manages to make it look like an accident, where he also attacks Sathyamoorthy, who survives and orders his henchmen to snatch the courier from the courier boy, who is actually Tamil.
+When Arun learns that the package is to be transported, he kills Manikandan and manages to make it look like an accident, where he also attacks Sathyamoorthy, who survives and orders his henchmen to snatch the courier from the courier boy, who is actually Tamil.

 A chase ensues between Tamil and Arun's henchmen where Tamil manages to subdue Arun and kill him in a road accident, after learning about his plan.
 Tamil provides the courier to Sathyamoorthy where the stem cell scam gets exposed and Arun's partners are arrested.
 After this, Tamil receives ₹1 billion reward for his bravery, where he gives the money to Manikandan's family and moves with Kavya on a date.